Eburonia/i-remember/README.md

 ### Index Page
-The index page is a simple page that tells the end-user what the purpose of the website is.
-For that reason, an 'about' section has been added to the index page.
+On the 'Index' page, the end-user gets an introduction to the website and its purpose.
+Some background about the website is given in the 'About' section and also emphasizes the end-user to read the manual on the 'How to use' page first.
+External links are opened on a blank page.
+And it's also mentioned how the end-user can contact the website owner.

 ### Practice Page